-Volunteers: We need you to make our reading program successful!
-Whether you have twenty minutes or can stay during the entire ninety-minute reading block, we can find a place for you.
+Volunteers: We need your support to make our reading program successful!
+Whether you have twenty minutes or can stay the entire ninety-minute reading block; we can find a place for you.
 Listening Buddies are needed in the mornings from 9:00 a.m. to 9:30 a.m. to listen to students read and to sign off on their Read & Respond.
 Helpers are used in the classrooms to assist the teacher.
 If you have a special talent, let us know, and we will find a way to utilize your expertise!
 Contact Tracy Jennings at 864-2952 or ask the front office for a volunteer form.
 Our Princeton Board of Education will provide free fingerprinting through our Human Resources office on Tuesday's and Thursday's from 2:00 - 4:00 p.m. (no appointment needed), however, you will need to bring a valid picture ID along with your completed volunteer packet with the principal's signature of approval.

 PRINCETON COMMUNITY MIDDLE SCHOOL - www.princetonschools.net/pcm